xpack/arm-linux-files/README.md

 curl -L --fail -o ubu16-arm64-initrd.img-4.4.0-170-generic https://github.com/xpack/arm-linux-files/releases/download/qemu/ubu16-arm64-initrd.img-4.4.0-170-generic
 curl -L --fail -o ubu16-arm64-vmlinuz-4.4.0-170-generic https://github.com/xpack/arm-linux-files/releases/download/qemu/ubu16-arm64-vmlinuz-4.4.0-170-generic
 ```

+##### How to extract the kernel and initrd yourself

+For those who want to extract these files themselves, below are the
+steps used.

 The files can be extracted from the qcow2 image, by mounting it with
 `qmu-nbd`, and the first partition as a regular filesystem, then the